7 Hour Bush Rogaine with a 4 Hour Roving option

 4 Hour Rover

-This event enables you to be on the course for not more than a period of three hours.
+This event enables you to be on the course for not more than a period of four hours in total.
 This event is also perfect for families as it will get you back before dark.
-But then at the other end of the scale, you may be a sprinter and an elite athlete who can push hard for the whole 3 hours or spend time challenging yourself with night navigation.
+But then at the other end of the scale, you may be a sprinter and an elite athlete who can push hard for the whole 4 hours or spend time challenging yourself with night navigation.

 With this event, you can again decide how your team would like to compete.
 Stay out for a few hours, head back to the Hash House for a feed and rest and head out for the remaining hours of the event or maybe your team are fleet footed diehards who will just keep going.

 Please note that after the 30th July Early Bird entry forms will not be accepted

 What is Rogaining?